KTP8/FinAlDash/financial-dashboard/README.md

 - Youtube: used to find aid when writing navbar code and for embedded video
 - ChatGPT: used in consolidating written elements from data collected by Project Owner (to check comprehension) and to alter code for 'head' element with reminder to include meta charset = UTF-8
 - Imgur: used to generate image urls
+- Yahoo Finance: used for data included on 'market.html'

+## Media
 - Pixabay: used for copyright free AI generated images
-- Yahoo Finance: used for data included on 'market.html'
+- Google finance: used for charts
 - SciShow: creator of embeded video

-##License

-This project is licensed under the Code Academy license.

-##Images of Finished Project: